About the Program

 |Final Exam Period||May 12 - May 16|

 Course schedules are available within the ABRA registration system at the same time that regular courses for the spring semester are published.
 Some courses may be subject to the adjunct cap.
-For more information about the J.D Program requirements please visit the Academic Service page here.
+For more information about academic requirements please visit the Academic Service page here.

 Spring 2014 courses